TIMELINE:

 Reflection

-This week allowed us to prototype and test low fidelity ideas very quickly.
+This week allowed us to prototype and test low-fidelity ideas very quickly.
 Splitting into completely separate groups made communication and coordination effective.
-Being physically present at Bold and ideating felt effective and let us also think about the space simultaneously.
+Being physically present at Bold and ideating felt effective and let us also think about the space simultaneously, which we decided to continue for next week.